cryptojobslist/discord-bot/README.md

 ## Features:
-- Receive simple real-time notifications about new jobs in crypto/web3
+- Receive real-time notifications about new jobs in crypto/web3
 - Your server mods can select which channel to send these notifications to.
 Type `@Crypto Jobs List (Web3, Jobs)` `set channel` `#channel-name` to set a different channel.
 Defaults to `#general`
 - No other features.
 Super simple!
 - PR and suggestions are welcome 😅

+## How do add to your server
+1. Use [this link](https://cryptojobslist.com/go/discord-bot) or [this one](https://discordapp.com/api/oauth2/authorize?client_id=458880791573954570&permissions=2048&scope=bot) to add to your server.
+2. Ensure the bot has messaging permissions in the channel you'd like it to post to.
+3. Tell the bot which channel you'd like to send jobs to: type `@Crypto Jobs List (Web3, Jobs)` `set channel` `#channel-name`
+4. 🍻 Congratulate your community!
+They'll be getting jobs soon 🚀